BizPinPro

 Digital Presence Glossary

-Plain language definitions of the terms your web developer never explained — written for small business owners.
+Plain language definitions of the terms your web developer never explained, written for small business owners.

 Authority Leeching

-The predatory act of injecting malicious content onto a legitimate website to steal its domain authority and search credibility.
+Authority Leeching is the predatory act of injecting malicious content onto a legitimate website to steal its domain authority and search credibility.
 The host site earned its reputation through real work.
 The leach feeds on that reputation to rank its own spam content, while putting the host at risk of being penalized by search engines for hosting it.

 Read full explanation →